Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/CODE_OF_CONDUCT.md

 * Ensure our local community is well-represented in the design and implementation of projects.
 This includes encouraging participation from women, minorities, and traditionally marginalized groups.
 * Respect our local community partners and ensure relationships with them remain participatory and productive

-Our community members organize with resources of [Open Twin Cities](https://www.opentwincities.org/), so members are obliged to abide by that orgainzation's similar [code of conduct](https://www.opentwincities.org/about/#code-of-conduct).
+Our community members organize with resources of [Open Twin Cities](https://www.opentwincities.org/), so are obliged to abide by that organization's similar [code of conduct](https://www.opentwincities.org/about/#code-of-conduct).

 ## Attributions